-Using Equations 11 through 14 (from above), we can write out the energy balance for these two positions.
+Using Equations 11 through 14, we can write out the energy balance for these two positions.
 Three things can have energy in our system:

 - The ball can have kinetic energy (remember that we are ignoring gravity for now, since the elevation change is very small);

 - The arm of the catapult can have kinetic energy; and